steventkrawczyk/reviewers-like-you/README.md

 #### Python

-Make sure you already have python3 installed.
+Make sure you already have python3 and pip3 installed.
 Then run the following commands
+1. `pip install --upgrade pip` (or `pip3 install --upgrade pip`)
-1. `pip install virtualenv` (or `pip3 install virtualenv`).
+2. `pip install virtualenv` (or `pip3 install virtualenv`)
-2. `virtualenv reviewers-like-you-venv`
+3. `virtualenv reviewers-like-you-venv`
-3. `source reviewers-like-you-venv/bin/activate`
+4. `source reviewers-like-you-venv/bin/activate`
-4. `pip install -r requirements.txt`
+5. `pip install -r requirements.txt`

 Now you have a virtual environment for running our python code.
 You will need to activate it by running `source reviewers-like-you-venv/bin/activate` whenever you want to develop in this repo.